openfab-lab/openfab/events/BrainCandy.markdown

 A Night for makers with videos from makers from the place where we all go when we don't understand how to make something: Youtube.
 Once a month, we will have set up a screen, a chromecast and a playlist full of great channels like VSAUCE, It's Okay To Be Smart, WiseCracks, Numberfile, thebrainscoop.
 You bring snacks and or beer and come with your ideas.
 Videos are between 5 and 15 minutes, we like intermezzo's and discussions.
+You can host the night, just be part of the slack, github or Meetup and give us the proposition!

 ###24 Mars 2017 @HuisVDH?